What is Interview Bias and How to Avoid It | Thomas.co

 What is interview bias?

-Interviewer bias is where the expectations or opinions of the interviewer interferes with the judgement of the interviewee.
-This can either affect the outcome positively or negatively and that these preconceptions can both consciously and unconsciously influence judgement.
+Interviewer bias is where the expectations or opinions of the interviewer interferes with the judgment of the interviewee.
+This can either affect the outcome positively or negatively and that these preconceptions can both consciously and unconsciously influence judgment.

 Another form of bias may be that the interviewer feels some sort of affinity towards the interviewee because they like the same football team or share a similar point of view.
 It’s important to note that some interviewees will answer questions in a manner that is to please the interviewer, clouding that bias further.